Recordings

 Retrieving Recordings

-1. Note the id of the session you want to replay
+1. Note the id of the session you want to get the recording of.

-2. Use the Session Recordings API to download the recording, or if you are using the SDKs, you can just call the getRecordingURL function:
+3. Use the Sessions Recording API to get the recordingUrl, or if you are using the SDKs, you can just call the getRecordingURL or the getVideoRecordingURL function:

 import { Hyperbrowser } from "@hyperbrowser/sdk";